 Tesco to swap cheaper product lines into convenience shops

-More than 50 everyday products in its smaller Express shops will be replaced by better-priced alternatives, Tesco said.
+More than 50 everyday products in its smaller Express shops will be replaced by better-priced alternatives, Tesco says

 Tesco is to swap cheaper product lines into its convenience stores as shoppers battle the rising cost of living.